0xknwn/starknet-modular-account/docs/ROADMAP.md

 - Fees are not computed correctly when a large part comes from the signature and as a result, the deploy_account has a fixed maxFee.
 Improve the computation and remove that fix value.
+- Check existing audits and see if the recommendations apply.
+If yes, apply them.